Homosexual behavior in animals: Gorillas

 Both male and female mountain gorillas (Gorilla gorilla beringei) have been observed engaging in same-sex sexual behaviors.
 Homosexual behavior among male gorillas has been studied.
 This behavior occurs more often in all-male bachelor packs in the wild and it is believed to play a role in social bonding.
 Homosexual behavior among female mountain gorillas has also been documented.
 Among all-male "bachelor" groups, same-sex sexual interactions are extremely common.
-Female mountain gorillas engage in same-sex sexual behaviors frequently as well, and coincided in prevalence in accordance with intersexual copulations as well.
+Female mountain gorillas engage in same-sex sexual behaviors frequently as well and coincided in prevalence in accordance with intersexual copulations as well.
 As opposed to conferring social status, same-sex sexual behaviors are likely reflective of elevated arousal in female mountain gorillas.
 Same-sex sexual behaviors are natural and common among mountain gorillas.

 Orangutans

 Homosexual behavior forms part of the natural repertoire of sexual or sociosexual behavior of orangutans.
 Male homosexual behavior occurs both in the wild and in captivity, and it occurs in both adolescent and mature individuals.
 Homosexual behavior in orangutans is not an artifact of captivity or contact with humans.

 Sociosexual behaviors among orangutans (Pongo spp.) are extremely common and invoke a variety of evolutionary strategies.
 However, only one study of same-sex sexual behavior has been published.
 In Sumatran orangutans (Pongo abelii), same-sex sexual behavior has been documented among two dyads of unflanged adolescent males.
 Oral contact with genitals and behavior similar to male-female forced copulation between sexually mature sub-adult males were observed.
+These behaviors were observed without captivity or contact with humans being involved.
+The observation of male orangutan sexual behavior was reported as a natural repertoire of sexual or sociosexual behavior and was not found to be rare or uncommon.

 Monkeys

 Among monkeys, Lionel Tiger and Robin Fox conducted a study on how Depo-Provera contraceptives lead to decreased male attraction to females.

-Japanese macaques
+Many monkeys were observed exhibiting same-sex sexual behavior.

 With the Japanese macaque, also known as the "snow monkey", same-sex relations are frequent, though rates vary between troops.
 Females will form "consortships" characterized by affectionate social and sexual activities.
 In some troops up to one quarter of the females form such bonds, which vary in duration from a few days to a few weeks.
 Often, strong and lasting friendships result from such pairings.
 Males also have same-sex relations, typically with multiple partners of the same age.
 Affectionate and playful activities are associated with such relations.

+Male same-sex behavior has been found to be common in a colony of the Rhesus macaque.
+It seems to be involved in social bonding, with individual differences in such behavior found to be heritable.